kaushik2901/async-endpoints/docs/backlog.md

 - AsyncEndpoints should return proper Result.Problem in case of error
 - AsyncEndpoints should allow developers to configure custom response (both success and error)
 - AsyncEndpoints must not return serialized result as part of job response
+- Ensure all interface have proper documentation comments
+- Write unit tests for RedisLuaScriptService